 Having been a peacemaker and mediator all their lives, the Mature One brings an other-focus tendency into their adult relationships.
 They may disown their dreams and passion because what they want has never mattered, it was always about what they ‘should’ do.
 They eventually learn to neglect their own needs and desires.
 They do not feel they have the right to express or even feel ‘forbidden’ emotions such as anger, or sadness.
 As a result, many Matured One has the tendency to be ‘overcontrolled’, meaning they tend to suppress their emotions and expressions, both positive and negative, and not tell others about what they need.
 They do not feel they are allowed to let their hair down, relax, have fun, and do something outside of the conventional.
 They are also likely to overfunction at their work, in their romantic relationships and in their own parenting.
 Eventually, they are overburdened with responsibilities and may become burned out.
 (Here is a full article on Overcontrol as a personality trait)

-The Puer and the Mature One acts out each others’ shadows; Meaning, they act out aspects suppressed or disowned by their sibling.
-In Jungian Psychology, the shadow of the Puer/ Puella is the ‘wise sage,’ which describes the Mature one, who is disciplined, responsible, rational and orderly.
+The Puer and the Mature One act out each others’ shadows; Meaning they act out aspects suppressed or disowned by their sibling.
+In Jungian Psychology, the shadow of the Puer/ Puella is the ‘wise sage,’ which describes the Mature one who is disciplined, responsible, rational, and orderly.

 Dynamic 3.
 The Bully and the Silenced One

-The Silent One has learned to be silent because, all their lives, their story could not be told.
-Either due to threats from the Bully, or the parents not believing in them, they could not tell anyone what they were going through.
+The Silent One has learned to be silent because, all their lives, their story cannot be told.
+Either due to threats from the Bully or the parents not believing in them, they could not tell anyone what they were going through.
 Perhaps every time they speak up, they are punished.
-Since sibling bullying is often underplayed and unrecognised, the victim may not be able to make sense of or tell others about their experience.
-Their story is buried within them but may show up as psychosomatic symptoms, bodily pain, depression or anxiety later in life.
+Since sibling bullying is often underplayed and unrecognized, the victim may not be able to make sense of or tell others about their experience.
+Their story is buried within them but may show up as psychosomatic symptoms, bodily pain, depression, or anxiety later in life.
 They have learned that the only way to survive is to be silent and compliant.
 They have never got an opportunity to learn to be assertive or stand up for their own rights.
 So even later in life, they lack the ability to set boundaries or stand up for themselves.

 Rather than rightfully expressing their anger and setting boundaries, the Silenced One blame themselves.

-Many victims of bullying have internalised the voice of the aggressor and become aggressive to themselves.
+Many victims of bullying have internalized the voice of the aggressor and become aggressive to themselves.
 They experience internalised aggression as a ‘critical inner voice’.
-It is as though they have become their own bully, constantly criticising, sabotaging themselves.
+It is as though they have become their own bully, constantly criticizing, and sabotaging themselves.

-The Silenced One may take the psychological scars and the internalised shame into adulthood and never feel legitimate as a person.
+The Silenced One may take the psychological scars and the internalized shame into adulthood and never feel legitimate as a person.
 They do not believe they deserve to be loved and may sabotage opportunities and loving relationships.
-They may also become bullies to others, as a way of releasing the unprocessed resentment.
+They may also become bullies to others as a way of releasing the unprocessed resentment.